What is Leachate / Liquid Fertiliser / Compost Tea?

 How do I collect the liquid fertiliser (leachate)?

 With the HOTBIN Mk.2 & HOTBIN Mini the liquid fertiliser (leachate) will collect in the bottom of the HOTBIN under the aeration base plate, this can then be drained off by unscrewing the cap at the bottom of the bin on the right-hand side.
 You can put a shallow container (a takeaway tub is ideal) under the tap and collect the liquid.
+You should drain the liquid regularly to avoid too much liquid collecting in the base and spilling out through the mesh plate.

 Do not worry if you have a HOTBIN Mk.1 you can still collect the liquid fertiliser (leachate) it will just require more of a DIY solution.
 Using a shallow container put this if front of the mesh plate at the bottom of the HOTBIN in the middle.
 Set the tray on the ground and push tight to the mesh plate.
 Alternatively get a sponge on a tray and set this against the mesh plate (be careful not to fully block the mesh), this will absorb the drips.

 You could also place the HOTBIN on a slab and raise this up using some bricks, this allows you to place the container slightly under the HOTBIN ensuring all the liquid is collected including drips.
+You could also raise the HOTBIN Mk.2 & HOTBIN Mini models up to gain easier access to the collection unit.

 Should I dilute liquid fertiliser (leachate) produced by the HOTBIN, what dilution?